nkcrooks/Movie-Analysis---Python/README.md

 ### How to run

-### Dataset
-** Dataset Link **

-The purpose of this project was to learn python and display my skills.
-I'll continue to add to and expand the scope for as long as I find the dataset has more to teach.
-I plan to add a section on modelling and one graph made with Geopandas.
+**Repo Structure**

 ## Limitations
 I want to learn to use Plotly so I can recreate some of the graphs here.
-Many times I saw outliers and thought it'd be intersting to see that data point but I can't easily do that with Seaborn.
+Many times, I've seen outliers and thought it'd be interesting to examine that data point, but I couldn't easily do that with Seaborn.